cststack/k8comp/README.md

 The tool can automatically deploy from a specific branch, can be configured to automatically pull any new changes from the remote repository.

-The new feature allows the configuration of continuous git pull for projects and hieradata from a single or multiple repositories.
+Auto git pull for projects and hieradata from a single or multiple repositories.
 The settings can be enabled on the main config file.

 The tool will read a file or multiple files from projects hierarchy, query hiera for the variables detected, replace them and create a new deployment output.
 The project files can be in any of the kubernetes supported formats (json, yaml, yml).

 The output can be piped to kubectl or viewed on the console.

+## Features

+- support for yaml, json, yml
+- hiera with yaml and eyaml as backend
+- auto git pull on deployment
+- multi branch deployment

 ## How it works